 Number 1: Avengers: Endgame

 Avengers: Endgame is a highlight reel of what’s made the Marvel Cinematic Universe such a successful, compelling film series, as well as an action-packed, crowd-pleasing and moving ending to its eleven year long Infinity Saga that bids a bittersweet farewell to some of its most beloved characters.
-After seeing it on the opening night I knew it was almost certainly going to end up being the best movie of 2019.
-Last year I said that Avengers: Infinity War was one of the best superhero movies ever made, but Endgame is THE best.
-Full stop.
+After seeing it on the opening night I was all but certain that Endgame was going to end up being the best movie of 2019.
+Last year I said that Avengers: Infinity War was one of the best superhero movies ever made, but Endgame is THE best, full stop.
 Not only that, but it’s already claimed a spot for itself among my favorite films of all time, let alone 2019.
 I’ve probably enjoyed the MCU more than any other film franchise I’ve seen, and though I’m unbelievably excited about some of the upcoming films and shows that Disney and Marvel have announced, I’m not sure that anything in its future will ever match the scale or emotional impact of Avengers: Endgame.
 I love this movie 3000.

 If you liked what you read here, then follow me on Twitter and Letterboxd – where I have a ranked list of every movie I saw in 2019 – and bookmark my author page.
 Until next time, remember: the best seats are in the Middle of the Row!